 Jonah was a prophet in Israel.
 One day, God called him to preach to the evil and violent people of Nineveh.
-Well, Jonah didn’t like that idea so he ran in the opposite direction and took a boat towards Spain.
+Well, Jonah didn’t like that idea, so he ran in the opposite direction and took a boat towards Spain.

 The power of Jonah’s story is this: No matter how far we run from God, when we reach a point of humbly confessing our sins and turn towards God, there is always redemption.
 Jonah and the people of Nineveh turned their backs on God.
-They did not deserve a second chance, and yet God responded to them with grace and mercy.
+They did not deserve a second chance, yet God responded to them with grace and mercy.

 Are you resisting God?
 Maybe like Jonah, you’re running from a calling of God.
 Perhaps you’re like the people of Nineveh and you’ve been living your life your way with no interest in God.
-The good news is that no matter how far we run or how much we resist; God’s love will always persist.
+The good news is that no matter how far we run or how much we resist, God’s love will always persist.
 He will continue to reach out to us in hope that we’ll change our mind, our direction and trust in Him – just like Jonah.